-Course entry requirements: POL4006F, or by permission of the course convener to eligible Honours or Master's students.
-Acceptance for an honours or master's programme.
+Course entry requirements: POL4006F, or by permission of the course convener to eligible master's students.
+Acceptance for a master's programme.

 This course examines the implementation and evaluation components of the public policy process.
 The first half of the course discusses how implementation theorists have tried to unpack this crucial but complicated aspect of the policy cycle, whilst the second half of the course shifts to a discussion of the uses and abuses of how policy is monitored and evaluated.